Locations:

 Radiant skin is just one example of a “beauty” perk connected to pregnancy.
 Others include:

 • Stronger nails.
 The increased hormones that up your skin’s oil production also may make your nails grow faster and stronger.
-(But some people see the opposite effect, as their nails get softer and more brittle.)
+(But you could also see the opposite effect, as your nails get softer and more brittle.)

 • Thicker hair.
 Your hair may grow longer and stronger during pregnancy — and once again, the reason involves hormone production.
 These more luxurious locks often hang around for a few months after delivery.